 Skip to main content

-Subflows allow you to use any flow as a reusable node within other flows.
+Subflows allow you to use any workflow as a reusable node within other workflows.
 This modular approach is one of Gumloop’s most powerful features, enabling you to build complex automations from smaller, well-tested components.

 Why Use Subflows?